ScomosLastName/FiveM-Fireworks-Script/README.md

 # FiveM-Fireworks-Script
-FiveM Fireworks Script for New Year, will automatically start fireworks for all players at 00:00 on New Year
+FiveM Fireworks Script for Events, Low performance impact

 # How-To
 Drag and Drop the script in you server resources folder, add 'ensure lhdc_fogoArtificio' in your server.cfg